pulumi/docs/components/README.md

 ## Start with the docs

 [They're right here](https://stenciljs.com/docs/introduction).
-There isn't much, and a brisk read throgh them will help you get oriented quickly.
+There isn't much, and a brisk read through them will help you get oriented quickly.

 If you're familiar with React or Angular, Stencil components operate similarly: values are passed into components as HTML attributes (which Stencil calls "props"), and events are